Can strength training affect sleep?

 References

-Bennie, J. A , & Tittlbach, S. (2020).
+Bennie, J. A, & Tittlbach, S. (2020).
 Muscle-strengthening exercise and sleep quality among a nationally representative sample of 23,635 German adults.
-Preventive medicine reports, 20, 101250. https://doi. org/10.
-1016/j. pmedr.
-2020 101250
+Preventive medicine reports, 20, 101250. https://doi.org/10.1016/j.pmedr.2020.101250

-Kovacevic, A. , Mavros, Y. , Heisz, J. J , & Fiatarone Singh, M. A (2018).
+Kovacevic, A., Mavros, Y., Heisz, J. J, & Fiatarone Singh, M. A (2018).
 The effect of resistance exercise on sleep: A systematic review of randomized controlled trials.
-Sleep medicine reviews, 39, 52-68. https://doi. org/10.
-1016/j. smrv.
-2017.
-07. 002
+Sleep medicine reviews, 39, 52–68. https://doi.org/10.1016/j.smrv.2017.07.002

-Santiago, L. , Lyra, M J , Germano-Soares, A. H , Lins-Filho, O. L , Queiroz, D. R , Prazeres, T. , Mello, M. T , Pedrosa, R. P , Falcao, A. , & Santos, M. (2022).
+Santiago, L., Lyra, M. J, Germano-Soares, A. H, Lins-Filho, O. L, Queiroz, D. R, Prazeres, T., Mello, M. T, Pedrosa, R. P, Falcao, A., & Santos, M. (2022).
 Effects of Strength Training on Sleep Parameters of Adolescents: A Randomized Controlled Trial.
-Journal of strength and conditioning research, 36(5), 1222-1227. https://doi. org/10.
-1519/JSC.
-0000000000003629
+Journal of strength and conditioning research, 36(5), 1222-1227. https://doi.org/10.1519/JSC.0000000000003629

 Leave a comment

-All comments are reviewed prior to publication
+All comments will be reviewed before publication